mbetancur/adopt-pets-app/README.md

-## Getting Started for contribuitors
+## Getting Started for contributors

 SETUP For vs code: